tereus-project/tereus-transpiler-c-go/README.md

-# Tereus C to Go remixer
+# Tereus C to Go transpiler

 Converts C to Go.